Updated Summer 2020

 All went well until I had to give someone a lift off a mountain pass one evening when things turned a bit epic.
 Because there were no pillion footrests on my Xbike, her feet flailed around and knocked the reservoir about, losing its cap and contents.
 A flush out with petrol and an oil bottle cap with a bit of inner tube worked for the rest of the trip.
 That’s what I mean about simple, in-the-field repairability.
 I came back with Morocco with the reservoir half full.

 Pictured left is the same type of unit fitted with a little more know-how to my Kawasaki Versys.
-I then took the unit off that bike and put it on the CB500X (right) and fitted what bits I had lying around to my XSR700 Scrambler.
+I then took the unit off that bike and put it on the CB500X (above left) and fitted what bits I had lying around to my XSR700 Scrambler.